Dan Bern (album)

-Dan Bern (1997) is the self-titled debut full album of the Iowa native singer/songwriter Dan Bern.
+Dan Bern (1997) is the debut full-length album of the Iowa native singer-songwriter Dan Bern.

 Songs

 "Jerusalem"

 At the end of "Jerusalem", the singer reveals that he is the messiah.
 The song opens and closes with the lyrics "When I tell you that I love you don't test my love / Accept my love / Don't test my love / 'Cuz maybe I don't love you all that much."

 The song has been covered by folk singer-songwriter Ani DiFranco.
 It has been featured in the weather section of the podcast Welcome to Night Vale.